Donandrade/genotyping_pipeline/README.md

 - Output reporting (flagstat + summary TSV)

-## 4. Required Input Files and directories
+## 4. Required Input Files and directories.

+See all general description of each file and it configuration in the next topc (5.
+Configuration in `genotyping.sh`).

 - `samples.tsv`